 - Protection against financial loss as a result of third party claims

-- You are more likely to be awarded the contract because you are less likely to abandon a project when faced by losses from claims.
+- You’ll be more likely awarded the contract because you are less likely to abandon a project when faced by losses from claims.
 Also, you will be compliant as liability insurance is mandatory in most states.
-You are unlikely to awarded a roofing contract without this coverage.
+You’ll be unlikely awarded a roofing contract without this coverage.

 Does Liability Insurance cover my vehicle?

-No. If you use your car to visit customers, pick up tools, or run work errands you will need to invest in Commercial Auto Insurance.
+No. If you use your car to visit customers, pick up tools, or run work errands, invest in Commercial Auto Insurance.

 Does Liability Insurance cover my employees?